Create an Experience Builder app

 Configure the widget

-You'll configure the Business Analyst widget for your real estate organization by linking it to the map and customizing it for your colleagues' use.
-You will also choose the infographics displayed in your app and the types of buffers.
+You'll configure the Business Analyst widget for your real estate organization by customizing it for your colleagues' use.
+You'll also choose the infographics displayed in your app and the types of buffers.

 Delete button

-4. Click the widget on the canvas to select it again.
-Under Location settings, ensure United States is selected.
+3. Click the Business Analyst widget on the canvas to select it.
+In the Business Analyst pane, under Location settings, ensure United States is selected.

 United States option